thucyw/RPDNet/README.md

-# RDNet
+# RPDNet
-RDNet is the model that can detect valid cells from millimeter wave radar RDM.
+RPDNet is the model that can detect valid cells from millimeter wave radar RDM.

 ## Prerequisites